 Here is what you need to know about family cruising with MSC.

 Cost and cabins

-One of the best advantages of booking with MSC is their Kids Sail Free program which runs all year long.
-Price can be a make or break it factor for many families, and this promotion definitely helps to make cruising more affordable.
+One of the best advantages of booking with MSC is that they offer major discounts for kids, sometimes even Kids Sail Free programs.
+Price can be a make or break it factor for many families, and these promotions definitely help to make cruising more affordable.

 How does it work?
-Children under 18 travel for free as long as they are in the same cabin as their parents.
-Port taxes, registration costs, insurance, flights and transfers are extra.
+Simply enter the age of the children when booking a cabin, and the discounts will automatically be applied.
+Kids must be under 18 and be in the same cabin as their parents.
+Port taxes, registration costs, insurance, flights, and transfers are extra.

 Another plus for larger families or extended family tagging along are spacious cabin options, including: